OpenBuildings/jamaker/guide/jamaker/index.md

 Jelly
 -----

-Jamaker is lightly coupled with Jelly.
+Jamaker is lightly coupled with Kohana Jelly.
 Will add integration with other ORMs in the future.

 Download
 --------